Second time buyer market still at its toughest for decades despite recent improvement

 Deterioration in second stepper home affordability due to fall in house prices…

-Second steppers’ current equity position of £9,008 would account for just 5.4% of the value of the typical second stepper property in 2012 (£165,565).
-This compares to a peak in 2005 when second steppers where able to fund almost half (44%) of their next home from the equity built up in their first property.
+Second steppers’ current average equity position of £8,094 accounts for just 5.8% of the value of the typical second stepper property in Scotland of £139,017.
+This compares to a peak in 2007 when second steppers where able to fund 40.1% of their next home from the equity built up in their first property.

-Historically, homeowners have typically been able to finance almost a quarter (24%) of their move onto the second rung of the housing ladder from the equity built up in their starter home.
-This is nearly five times second steppers' average equity position in 2012.
+Historically, homeowners have typically been able to finance over a fifth (21%) of their move onto the second rung of the housing ladder from the equity built up in their starter home.
+This is nearly four times second steppers' average equity position in 2012.

-The South East is the least affordable UK location for second steppers with an affordability ratio of 6.1, followed by London (5.9).
+Scotland is the third most affordable part of the UK for second steppers.
+Across the UK, the South East of England is the least affordable UK location for second steppers with an affordability ratio of 6.1, followed by London (5.9).
 The West Midlands (4.0) is the most affordable UK region.